 Ah summer…

-Lazy long days, high humidity, frizzy hair…wait, why is summer so good?
 Well, for one thing, I love summer for its large array of available fruit, like peaches, apricots, cherries, and berries.
 Eating them out of hand is a sure-fire treat, but I love to use fresh fruits in baking and desserts…pies, tarts, cobblers, and shortcakes are all favorites of mine.

 Cranachan (pronounced “CRAH-nuh-kun” according to The Case for Cranachan, an article I found on the Whiski Rooms website) is another way to use fresh berries.
 It’s a confection of whipped cream, mashed berries, and toasted oats, all sweetened with honey and spiked with whisky (as any good Scottish dish should be).
-Making Cranachan isn’t hard at all, the wonderful taste belying the simplicity of the dish.

 The History of Cranachan